Katedralskolan, Lund

-Katedralskolan (Lund Cathedral School) is a school in Lund, Sweden.
-It was founded in 1085 by the Danish king Canute the Saint.
+Katedralskolan (Lund Cathedral School) is a school in Lund, Sweden, which was founded in 1085 by the Danish king Canute the Saint.
 It is the oldest school in Scandinavia and one of the oldest schools in Northern Europe.
-Despite being a public school, admittance to the Lund Cathedral School requires an application, and it is considered one of the toughest schools to get accepted to in Lund.
+As with all upper secondary schools in Sweden, an application is required for admittance and it is considered one of the toughest schools to get accepted to in Lund.